yashkumarsharma/vagrant-selenium/README.md

 ```
 $ cd {YourNodeJSProject}/node_modules/vagrant-e2etesting-protractor/GettingStarted/runProtractorOutsideVM
-##  If you dont have "protractor" command, Use npm to install Protractor globally with "npm install -g protractor"
 $ protractor conf.js
 ```
+If you dont have "protractor" command on your physical machine, Use npm to install Protractor globally with "npm install -g protractor"

 # Modify Vagrant configuration